 This post may contain affiliate links.
 Please see my disclosure policy for details.

-If there’s one city which has a great weather, location and character – it’s Essaouira.
+If there’s one city that has great weather, location and character – it’s Essaouira.

 It is commonly known as Africa’s windy city and they’re definitely not wrong there.

 Located on the west side of the African coastline, as you pull up you’ll be greeted with beaches, boats, a beautiful harbour and lots and lots of Seagulls!

 Keep reading for top things to do in Essaouira, Morocco.

 How to travel to Essaouira

 Essaouira is located just a few hours out of Marrakesh and so you have a few options of getting here if you’re located there;